310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 That’s why I’m really looking forward to this job!

-The PV’s briefing is tomorrow, right?
+The promotional video’s briefing is tomorrow, right?
 I don’t have anything else planned, so I’m free to work alongside you~♪

 You don’t have to bow your head down in apology, y’know?
 I don’t feel forced to do this, so~♪